kairos-io/kairos-docs/content/en/docs/Architecture/cloud-init.md

 - /run/cos/live_mode is created when booting from the LiveCD

 To execute a block using the sentinel files you can specify: `if: '[ -f "/run/cos/..." ]'`, for instance:

+[^1]: Steps executed at the `chroot` stage are running inside the new OS as chroot, allowing to write persisting changes to the image, for example by downloading and installing additional software.